ropensci/roweb3/content/blog/2021-07-26-system-calls-r-package/index.md

 ## [1] FALSE
 ```

 Processx makes it possible to implement [very advanced things in R](https://www.tidyverse.org/blog/2018/09/processx-3.2.0/#advanced-usage-background-processes), such as a multicore webserver or parallel processing framework, but it is much more complicated than base-R or sys.
+If you just need to execute a single command and get it's output, depending on processx may be overkill, but for advanced applications it is definitely the most powerful of the three.

 ## Conclusion

-In this post we have shown a few ways to execute system commands in R.
+In this post we compared several tools to execute system commands in R, and also explained some of the low-level mechanics and limitations of CLI wrappers.
+Depending on the degree of control you wish to have on the subprocess and output streams, you may prefer base-R, sys, or processx.

-In [rOpenSci Software Peer-Review](/software-review/), at the moment of writing, Scientific Software Wrappers is a category [in scope](https://devguide.ropensci.org/policies.html#package-categories).
+Scientific Software Wrappers is a category in scope for [rOpenSci Software Peer-Review](/software-review/) as explained in our [devguide](https://devguide.ropensci.org/policies.html#package-categories):

->  Packages that wrap non-R utility programs used for scientific research.
+_Packages that wrap non-R utility programs used for scientific research.
 These programs must be specific to research fields, not general computing utilities.
 Wrappers must be non-trivial, in that there must be significant added value above simple system() call or bindings, whether in parsing inputs and outputs, data handling, etc. Improved installation process, or extension of compatibility to more platforms, may constitute added value if installation is complex.
 This does not include wrappers of other R packages or C/C++ libraries that can be included in R packages.
-We strongly encourage wrapping open-source and open-licensed utilities - exceptions will be evaluated case-by-case, considering whether open-source options exist.
+We strongly encourage wrapping open-source and open-licensed utilities - exceptions will be evaluated case-by-case, considering whether open-source options exist._

+We encourage authors of packages containing software wrappers to explore the options and make an informed decision on if, and how, to wrap CLI utilities in R packages.